amar454/mediabot/README.md

 - Download and play youtube videos with a simple discord command
 - Add music files with a simple discord command
-- Change bot prefix wihout a single command
+- Change bot prefix with a single command
 - Cross platform
 - Coming soon: GUI editor